unstoppabledomains/dev-docs/d-websites/upload-ipfs.md

 </figure>

 :::info
-For websites that exceed the 20MB file limit, we recommend using a dedicated pinning service, such as [Pinata](https://pinata.cloud) or [Temporal](https://temporal.cloud).
+For websites that exceed the 20MB file limit, we recommend using a dedicated pinning service, such as [Pinata](https://pinata.cloud).
 :::

 :::success